 Visit Natchez tells The Meandering Traveler that there’s a new kayaking option.
 OutsideIN MS operates guided kayaking tours from a location that’s just 10 miles west of Natchez.

-20. More from Visit Natchez
+20. Rolling on the River: Visit Natchez

 For more information about rolling on the Mississippi River or making the most of your time ashore in Natchez, MS, check out Visit Natchez’s website — www.visitnatchez.org.